 Open as of January 2017, it delivers thoughtful hospitality with historically-detailed rooms, classic local dishes and craft cocktails and curated partnerships in the vibrant neighbourhood of Robertson Quay.
 The Warehouse Hotel is the inaugural hotel of renowned Singaporean hospitality firm The Lo & Behold Group and is part of the prestigious Design Hotels™ portfolio.

 Heritage & History

-In 1911, as the banks of the Singapore River were full of the bounty of Malaya, China, India, and beyond, a smart businessman named Lim Ho Puah inherited a shipping company called Wee Bin & Co.
+In 1911, a time when trade along the Straits was thriving, a businessman named Lim Ho Puah inherited a shipping company called Wee Bin & Co.

-Along this journey to become one of the most successful businessmen in Southeast Asia, Lim Ho Puah built one particularly beautiful building, with a peaked roof and shuttered windows, right on the banks of the river.
-It was what we here in Singapore call a “godown,” or warehouse.
+En route to becoming one of the most successful businessmen in Southeast Asia, he built one particularly beautiful building – with a peaked roof and shuttered windows, right along the river banks.
+It was what we colloquially known as a “godown”, or warehouse.

-The name of the road that the Warehouse is on was “Chiu Long Lo” in Hokkien, or “Spirits Shed Street.”
-There were hundreds of versions of homemade arrack, tuak, and toddy, being distilled in corners and alleyways, from rice, palm, coconut sap, and the other fruits of Asia.
+Formerly known as “Chiu Long Lo” in Hokkien, or “Spirits Shed Street.”
+One could find hundreds of variations of homemade arrack, tuak and toddy, being distilled in corners and alleyways, on this very road.

-The Warehouse was located in what, at the time, was the operating neighbourhood of the Chinese and Fujianese secret societies.
-Gambling & prostitution were rampant, and opium made up 50% of the Straits’ revenue.
+It was, at the time, the operating neighbourhood of Chinese and Fujianese secret societies.
+Gambling, prostitution and opium were commonplace.
 The Havelock Road neighbourhood was the verifiable red light district of its time, and The Warehouse sat in the very heart of it.